-BIOS Setup
+BIOS setup

-- CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup.
-Certain changes can make your computer work incorrectly. - i NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not be displayed. - NOTE: Before you change the settings in BIOS Setup, it is recommended that you note down the original settings for future reference.
+- CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup program.

+Certain changes can make your computer work incorrectly. - (i) NOTE: Depending on the computer and its installed devices, the items listed in this section may or may not be displayed. - NOTE: Before you change BIOS Setup program, it is recommended that you write down the BIOS Setup program screen information for future reference.

-Use BIOS Setup for the following purposes:
+Use the BIOS Setup program for the following purposes: